 OBJECTIVE Upskill sporting and community groups to build sustainability.
 TARGET: The number of participants in sporting and community clubs is maintained or increasing.
 STATUS/KPI: In Progress.
 Total club participation numbers identified through the annual licence fee review and social discount application processes completed so to date in this financial year are 8735 in sporting club participation.
 This represents a very minor (.5%) decrease from the same period in 2021.
 COMMENT: The minor decrease in participation numbers can be attributed to community concerns about gathering as a result of an increase in COVID-19 infections in the community.
 Staff continue to assist Clubs, and facilitate additional activities where possible, to encourage a return to sporting activities and club membership.

-- TARGET: An annual increase of sports clubs participating in Council's professional development program.
-STATUS/KPI: In Progress.
-The October-December 2022 quarter yielded two (2) additional club professional development workshops including Betaining and Beactivating Your - professional development workshops, including Retaining and Reactivating Your Members and Securing & Retaining Sponsorships for Your Club, the latter workshop being a collaboration as part of the Northern Sports & Recreation Network (NSRN) hosted by Charles Sturt at St Clair Recreation Centre. - COMMENT: These twp (2) club training opportunities resulted in 82 registrations.
-Notably, across the six (6) workshops held for sporting clubs so far during the 2022/2023 FY, we have seen 214 participants attend from across 35 local sporting clubs (representing 44% of the approximate 80+ sporting clubs actively engaged across Charles Sturt).
+TARGET: An annual increase of sports clubs participating in Council's professional development program.
+STATUS/KPI: In Progress - the January-March 2023 quarter yielded one (1) additional club professional development workshop - Innovative Strategies for Enhancing Club Performance, which was a collaboration as part of the Northern Sports & Recreation Network (NSRN) hosted by Charles Sturt at St Clair Recreation Centre.
+COMMENT: This club training opportunity resulted in 40 registrations.
+We have held seven (7) workshops for sporting clubs so far during the 2022/2023 FY, with a total of 254 registrations, from 37 x different CCS clubs (representing 46% of the approximate 80+ sporting clubs actively engaged across Charles Sturt).

 OBJECTIVE Create a local leadership development program to grow and support local community leaders and young changemakers by 2022.
 TARGET: Annual increase in number of participants in the community leadership development program.
 STATUS/KPI: Not started.
-COMMENT: -
+COMMENT: